Kozenomenon/MoreBetterGenericMod/README.md

 # MoreBetterGenericMod
- A fix GenericMod for use with Ark Dev Kit.
+ A fixed GenericMod for use with Ark Dev Kit.
 Test Game Mode removed.

-Replace your kit's \ShooterGame\Content\Mods\GenericMod folder with this GenericMod folder.
+ Replace your kit's `\ShooterGame\Content\Mods\GenericMod` folder with this GenericMod folder.